Step 0: Build environment

 passphrase may help with that.
 Once you are finished, type Control-D

 to exit the shell.
-On subsequent invocations of dg-setup.sh
+On subsequent invocations of dg-setup.sh you

-should not reformat and just type Control-D
+should not reformat and just type Control-D to continue the script

 (unless you really want to start the build over from a blank slate).